-In order to legally import the investigational product and additional accessories named on the clinical supply list sent with your INVIMA submission, we must apply on your behalf —for each shipment— for a separate application for an import permit approval to the Ministry of Industry, Commerce and Tourism (VUCE office).
+In order to legally import the investigational product and additional accessories named on the clinical supply list sent with your INVIMA submission, we must apply on your behalf —for each shipment— for a separate application for an import permit approval at the VUCE office in the Ministry of Commerce, Industry and Tourism (MinCIT).
 The average processing time is between 5 to 10 business days.

 Our product already has CE Marking, it already has marketing authorization from INVIMA, and we are already selling it in Colombia.
 We would like to conduct a trial on the product (for the same indication of use it is approved for) in Colombia so that we can obtain clinical data for an FDA PMA submission.
 Does that make our trial easier in Colombia?

 Yes!
 All you have to do is find a clinical research site and get your study approved at its IRB/EC.
 INVIMA doesn't have to evaluate and approve your study (since you already have INVIMA approval to import your product into Colombia).

 Will the FDA accept data from a clinical research site in Colombia?

 Yes!
 For international inspections of pharmaceutical trials, the FDA requires conducting the trials according to GCP and under the Ethics Committee approval.
 For medical devices, the FDA requires the conduct of the trial according to the Declaration of Helsinki (a requirement by Colombian law in Resolution 2378) and to the laws and regulations of the country where the trial is taking place.

 If a Colombian research site receives a Good Clinical Practice Certificate from INVIMA, then it is also compliant with FDA requirements for international inspections for studies involving investigational drugs and biologics as well as for studies involving investigational medical devices.

 How long does it usually takes to get a new pharmaceutical drug developed and approved (from lab to market) in Colombia?